Unleash/unleash-client-python/DEVELOPMENT.md

 First, make sure you have pip or pip3 installed.

-Then setup your viritual environment:
+Then set up your virtual environment:

 Linux & Mac: